Citizen Jake: Theatrical release

 The film was initially planned to be submitted as an entry of the 2017 Metro Manila Film Festival.
 It was submitted as a script to the film festival's organizers but was not selected as one of the first four official entries.
 It was announced that the film will be later submitted when its final state in a bid to be among the final four entries.

-However, in October 2017, the film's director, Mike de Leon announced that the film will not be entered to the film festival and alleges the organizers of corruption particularly the selection process.
+However, in October 2017, the film's director, Mike de Leon announced that the film will not be entered to the film festival and alleges the organizers of corruption, particularly the selection process.
 He criticized the organizers of the film festival "that purports to make children happy during the holiday season, a euphemism for profit and greed."

-Citizen Jake is slated for theatrical release on May 23, 2018, under Solar Pictures.
+Citizen Jake was slated for theatrical release on May 23, 2018, under Solar Pictures.